Skip to main content

 Other opportunities

 No living costs are associated with the online study terms.
-Loyola estimates that the basic monthly living expenses for the study period in Rome (3 months) amount to approximately EUR 1.100, including rent of a single room in a shared private apartment close to campus, meals consumed at services on campus, and a monthly public transport card for the city of Rome.
+Loyola estimates that the basic monthly living expenses for the study period in Rome (a total of 15 weeks) amount to approximately EUR 1.200 per month, including rent of a single room in a shared private apartment close to campus, meals consumed at services on campus, and a monthly public transport card for the city of Rome

 Jobs for alumni